What is LTE-M? The Most Important Questions and Answers

 Mobile, economical and high-coverage, LTE-M provides ideal conditions for many IoT scenarios.
 We answer the most important questions about the mobile communications standard.

 As LTE-M modules, like cellphones, can switch from one cell to the next without having to reconnect, LTE-M is especially suitable for scenarios that involve tracking or monitoring position data.
 The logistics group Dachser, for example, connects its swap bodies by means of LTE-M wireless modules so that it can see their exact position at all times.
 Deutsche Bahn has optimized its “Call a Bike” hire service by means of LTE-M. The data specialists at divirod have equipped their water sensors with LTE-M SIM cards to set up a flood disaster early warning system.
-And the startup Sharemac uses LTE-M to monitor machinery and equipment on construction sites.
+And the startup syniotec uses LTE-M to monitor machinery and equipment on construction sites.

-IoT solutions exist in many different versions with highly variable data transmission, network coverage and mobility requirements.
-That is why companies need individual wireless solutions which best meet their specific needs.
+IoT solutions come in many different versions with highly variable data transmission, network coverage and mobility requirements.
+That's why companies need individual wireless solutions which best meet their specific needs.
 The ordinary LTE standard is used when very high bandwidths and low latencies are required.
 That can be in connection with Industry 4.0, especially applications based on Industrial IoT (IIoT), a technology that companies use to, inter alia, ensure that remotely controlled robots respond without delay in production or that video surveillance images appear promptly on security personnel screens.

 The high performance of these modules has its price, of course, and LTE is less suitable for low-cost connection of remote sensor constellations.
 If in these scenarios a certain bandwidth and response capability is required, implementation with LTE-M technology can be significantly less expensive, especially for use cases in which a better building penetration is needed than standard LTE can provide.

-What Is the Difference Between LTE-M and NB-IoT?
+What is the difference between LTE-M and NB-IoT?

 LTE-M is always an option when a compromise between LTE and NB-IoT is required.
 It provides higher bandwidths and lower latencies than NB-IoT without the high cost or energy consumption of conventional LTE solutions.
 In contrast to NB-IoT, LTE-M can also be used across borders if roaming in neighboring networks is activated.
 That is the case between Germany, France and Belgium, for example.

-How Secure Is LTE-M?
+How secure is LTE-M?

-Because LTE-M is a globally standardized technology in the licensed mobile communications spectrum, it provides a high level of security for all applications: one that is based on the 3GPP-LTE security mechanisms.
+Because LTE-M is a globally standardised technology in the licensed mobile communications spectrum, it provides a high level of security for all applications: one that is based on the 3GPP-LTE security mechanisms.
 It is a higher level than proprietary technologies offer because the security mechanisms in LTE-M scenarios cover all aspects, from SIM cards to application servers.
 When the LTE-M network is accessed, both devices and network are checked precisely.
 Mutual infrastructure authentication is via the SIM card, on which sensitive logon information and device data are stored and protected from unauthorized access.
 The integrity of data transmitted is ensured independently of the encryption function by means of a specially generated key.
 Compared with other technologies, LTE-M uses longer keys (typically 128 Bit) to increase security.
 Data manipulation is reliably identifiable for both the device and the network.

 The Benefits of LTE-M at a Glance